It’s human nature to consider yourself and your culture “normal,” and others as strange or foreign. Because they are just that – foreign to you.

 Normal behaviors, attitudes, beliefs, and ways are relative to culture.
 Culture shapes our world and our worldview.
 What is considered normal or preferred in one culture will be viewed as abnormal and odd in another.

-The following three tips will help you view others without judgement, even while looking through your own culture-tinted glasses.
+The following three tips will help you view others without judgment, even while looking through your own culture-tinted glasses.

 Tip 1: Remember YOU are the Monkey